-First, if you want to see Becky Wallace light up like a Christmas tree, put her in a room with a bunch of Bereavement Coordinators!
 We’ve walked more than a mile in your shoes, and will always be honored to have been part of such a beautiful process with people.
 We would love to help you out, and here’s what we’d suggest:

 First, you can use both of our flagship booklets in Bereavement.
 Nature Gave Us Butterflies isn’t just for nurses, although they use it all the time and love it.
 You can use that book in a variety of ways, from pre-admission all the way through bereavement.
 For those folks who are admitted and then die so fast you don’t really have a chance to “do” much, and for the families who come back later and have guilt about what is probably just a normal part of the death and dying process, you can use Nature Gave Us Butterflies to explain what happened, and help people understand they did a good job under very trying circumstances, all while normalizing their grief.